hansroh/skitai/README.rst

 Group Chat Websocket
 ---------------------

 This is just extension of Simple Data Request & Response.
-Here's simple mutiuser chatting app.
+Here's simple multi-users chatting app.

 Many clients can connect by ws://localhost:5000/websocket/chat?roomid=1. and can chat between all clients.